jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 ### 177 Obstructing Customs officer or interfering with Customs property
 (1) Every person commits an offence who,—
-  (a) otherwise than by force, intentionally obstructs any Customs officer acting in the execution of his or her duties; or (b) intentionally interferes with any equipment, vehicle, craft, dog, communications system, or other aid used, or intended for use, by the Customs; or
+  (a) otherwise than by force, intentionally obstructs any Customs officer acting in the execution of his or her duties; or (b) intentionally interferes with a Customs dog, or any equipment, vehicle, craft, communications system, or other aid used, or intended for use, by the Customs; or
-  (c) does any act with the intention of impairing the effectiveness of any equipment, vehicle, craft, dog, communications system, or other aid used, or intended for use, by the Customs.
+  (c) does any act with the intention of impairing the effectiveness of a Customs dog, or any equipment, vehicle, craft, communications system, or other aid used, or intended for use, by the Customs.
 (2) Every person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000.

+### 177AA Killing or injuring Customs dog
+(1) Every person who intentionally kills, maims, wounds, or otherwise injures a Customs dog without lawful authority or reasonable excuse commits an offence.
+(2) Every person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 24 months, to a fine not exceeding $15,000, or to both.

 ### 177A False allegation or report to Customs officer
 (1) Every person commits an offence who,—